BenoitAdam94/simplebootstrap4/readme.txt

 === Simple BootStrap 4 ===
-Contributors: Benoit SAKOTE & Numa Krouchi
+Contributors: benoitadam
-Tags: left-sidebar, fixed-width, custom-background Requires at least: 5.0
+Tags: fixed-width, custom-background
+Requires at least: 5.0
+Tested up to: 5.4
 Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 It's a simple and lightweight bootstrap 4 theme.

+Note : Only support level 2 sub-menus.

 It started as a school project at IFOCOP school in Paris